NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### How ASCII does it

 ASCII is straightforward.
-These are small values; we can assign a byte for each code point, so the character with the code point `84` would be stored in a byte like `0101 0100`.
+These are small values, we can assign a byte for each code point so the character with the code point `84` would be stored in a byte like `0101 0100`.
 We can extend this idea to Unicode with a naive approach, mapping the code point directly to bytes.

 The problem arises from the number of characters in Unicode, over 150,000 characters that will need more than a single byte.
 This gets worse when you take into account the *codespace* of Unicode, the total set of possible codepoints Unicode defines for present and future use, which ranges from 0 to 1,114,111 code points[^1], or `U+0000` to `U+10FFFF` using Unicode notation with the `U+` prefix.